Fashion books from the fifties, avant-garde magazines and catalogues line the walls of Alessandro Andrei’s private studio

-In the early Eighties, Alessandro Andrei was fresh out of university and had just found a part-time job at the Einaudi bookshop, at Galleria Manzoni, in Milan.
+In the early eighties, Alessandro Andrei was fresh out of university.
+He had just found a part-time job at the Einaudi bookshop, at Galleria Manzoni, in Milan.
 One day, he was working behind the counter, when a young man with dark curls stepped in and bought two copies of an illustrated book displayed in the shop window.
-That young man was Gianni Versace, and Alessandro, as he would soon find out, was about to experience the boom of Italian high fashion and the rise of the Made in Italy all around the world.
+That young man was Gianni Versace.
+Alessandro, as he would soon find out, was about to experience the boom of Italian high fashion and the rise of the Made in Italy all around the world.
 Little did he know then that in a few years he would work as a target for the fashion, design and architecture publishing.

-Alessandro was able to sense the potential of an expanding world which not only demanded the latest issues of fashion magazines, but needed references – photography, architecture, cinema, literature, color theory.
-In a time when social networks were far to be invented, an expert bookseller could save a designer’s collection by providing them with the right publication. «Even today» claims Alessandro, «I can spot which detail or pattern has been taken from a book I’ve sold to the designer».
+Alessandro was able to sense the potential of an expanding world.
+This not only demanded the latest issues of fashion magazines, but needed references.
+Photography, architecture, cinema, literature, color theory.
+In a time when social networks didn’t exist, an expert bookseller could save a designer’s collection by providing them with the right publication. «Even today» claims Alessandro, «I can spot which detail or pattern has been taken from a book I’ve sold to the designer».

-In his forty-year-long career, Alessandro replenished his catalogue by visiting book fairs all around the world, and established long-lasting partnerships with Armani, Moschino, Fiorucci, Pomellato, Gianfranco Ferré, Krizia.
+In his forty-year-long career, Alessandro replenished his catalogue by visiting book fairs all around the world.
+He also established long-lasting partnerships with Armani, Moschino, Fiorucci, Pomellato, Gianfranco Ferré, Krizia.
 In 2018, he decided to open a private studio, Fashion Books, at via Kramer 33, in the district of Porta Venezia.

 One doesn’t end up in Alessandro’s studio by chance, if only because one needs to make an appointment.
-Once its doors open, one can sense the different nature of this place – not a bookstore, not a private collection.
-The studio is lined with design pieces of all types – like the baroque armchair that was displayed at the Dolce & Gabbana store.
-Customers who visit Fashion Books are long-standing partners of Alessandro or up-and-coming designers in search of a one-of-a-kind book they could never find in a common bookshop.
+Once its doors open, one can sense the different nature of this place.
+Not a bookstore, not a private collection.
+The studio features design pieces of all types, like the baroque armchair displayed at the Dolce & Gabbana store.
+Customers who visit Fashion Books are long-standing partners of Alessandro or up-and-coming designers.
+They are in search of a one-of-a-kind book they could never find in a common bookshop.

-Alessandro’s passion for vintage illustrated books started in the mid-Nineties, in New York, when Shawn Gunson, Diana Vreeland’s assistant, introduced him to this business.
+Alessandro’s passion for vintage illustrated books started in the mid-nineties, in New York.
+Here, Shawn Gunson, Diana Vreeland’s assistant, introduced him to this business.
 When Shawn Gunson died a few years later, Alessandro took a flight to New York and participated in the auction sale of Gunson’s collection.
-He came back to Milan with a pile of fashion books printed in the Fifties, Sixties and Seventies.
+He came back to Milan with a pile of fashion books printed in the fifties, sixties and seventies.